clvx/podlister/README.md

 The downside of this approach is always hitting the blob storage endpoint.
 In that case, using a distributed storage to place a file which is mounted to all nodes would be a better approach; however, this would be limited by cluster or region boundaries.

 - Another point to take in account is that the current implementation does not keep previous data; hence, information is for the specific moment in time.
 This can be fixed if files are uploaded with a unique string; then, another logic in the frontend can pull the right information checking the latest timestamp.
 Another approach is pulling data from the bucket, and add new data until reaches a threshold then partition the data.

+### Load

+- Current implementation has a request of 100m CPU per nginx container per pod.
+Each pod has only one nginx container.
+Depending on the node specs and node pool size(if autoscaling or fixed), the expected handled load would vary.
+HPA will trigger a new pod every time the combined resource usage hits 25% or more.

+### Availability

+Currently all the infrastructure layout is manual which increases the time to repair in case the cluster has a major misconfiguration.
+A better approach is having the infrastructure coded.
+As it provides reproducibility, a failover cluster could be created almost instantly or a cold one could be waiting to start rolling in case of failure.
+If the cloud provider has an outage, as the solution was developed on kubernetes, it could be replicated in another provider(again using IAC) and do failover by DNS.

+## Observability

+- As every container writes to stdout, having a process reading the standard out and forwarding the information with pod metadata would suffice to manage logging.
+Systems doing this approach: Loki, EFK, etc.

+## Security

+- There are several way to apply security to a Kubernetes cluster.
+Best approach is following the Docker and Kubernetes CIS Benchmark.
+It provides the requirements to secure in a k8s cluster.
+These might include:
+    - Pod security policies(not running as root, not mounting host fs, etc).
+    - RBAC, not mounting service account secrets, and having a service account for you application(review included chart).
+    - Admission policies.
+    - Building your own images(avoid pulling external or non verified images).
+    - Verifying image signing.